CME & MOC Registration Instructions

 University of Washington

-Dr. Wright, is a board-certified physician with the UWMDI at South Lake Union, the Endocrine/Diabetes Clinic at Harborview and a UW assistant professor of Medicine and Metabolism, Endocrinology and Nutrition.
+Dr. Wright is a board-certified physician with the UWMDI at South Lake Union, the Endocrine/Diabetes Clinic at Harborview and a UW assistant professor of Medicine and Metabolism, Endocrinology and Nutrition.
 She is also a member of the UW Medicine Diversity Council.
 She is passionate about decreasing healthcare disparities and increasing awareness on diversity, equity and inclusion in medical education and health care.
 She is convinced that treatment success is the result of education, motivation, team-work and diligence.
 Providing care that is culturally sensitive is important to success.

 Areas of expertise: Diabetes, Endocrinology